-In short: I enjoyed using the Climber and Summit because they provide the most information.
-ClimbPro shows less information at once.
-Accuracy was questionable in all of them.
+I enjoyed using Climber and Summit more because they provide more information than ClimbPro, which is not very customizable.
+Accuracy was questionable for all of them.
+Each feature struggles somewhere else.
+Keep reading to learn more.

 ClimbPro vs. Climber vs. Summit: Pros & Cons

-Most of the time, I ride without planned routes, so I appreciate that all manufacturers have caught on and introduced these features for freeride.
+I ride without planned routes most of the time, so I appreciate that all manufacturers have caught on and introduced these features for freeride.
+Planning a route each time I hop on a bike just to see the climbs is limiting.

-I summarized their pros and cons in the following table.
+I summarized the pros and cons in the following table.

 Garmin ClimbPro | Hammerhead Climber | Wahoo Summit | |